List of Danish women's football champions

 The Danish women's football champions (Danmarksmester i kvindefodbold, plural: Danske mestre i kvindefodbold) are the annual winners of the A-Liga, the top tier of the Danish Women's Football Tournament (Danmarksturneringen i kvindefodbold, abbreviated as Kvinde-DM), the nationwide women's association football league in Denmark.

 Since February 1972, women's football in Denmark has been governed by the Danish Football Association (DBU) and sanctioned by UEFA, with the national title contested through various competition formats.
 The inaugural official national women's football tournament took place in the 1973 season, featuring regional league winners advancing to a knockout stage, where the play-off winners were crowned champions.
 A nation league system was introduced in 1975 with west and east divisions, with the top team from each group progressing for a grand final.
 A single nationwide top division was established in 1981, awarding the championship to the team finishing atop the league standings by the end of the season.

 Brøndby has won the league a record 12 times, tied only with Fortuna Hjørring, and have won the double 8 times.

 Fortuna Hjørring and Brøndby hold the record for most championships, having each secured the title on twelve occasions.
-Hjortshøj-Egaa IF enjoyed the longest winning streak in the 1980s, clinching six consecutive league championships from 1986 to 1992, a record matched only by Brøndby in the 2000s as they won the league title from 2002–03 to 2007–08.
-In addition, Brøndby have achieved the double, winning both the league and the cup, a record eight times, three more than archrivals Fortuna Hjørring's five, and FC Nordsjælland's single double.
-The defending champions are Fortuna Hjørring, winning the 2024–25 league title for the twelfth time in the club's history.
+Hjortshøj-Egaa IF enjoyed the longest winning streak in the 1980s, clinching six consecutive league championships from 1986 to 1992, a record matched only by Brøndby in the 2000s as they won the league title from 2002 to 2003 to 2007–08.
+In addition, Brøndby have achieved the double, winning both the league and the cup, a record eight times, three more than archrivals Fortuna Hjørring's five, and FC Nordsjælland and HB Køge's single double.
+The defending champions are HB Køge, winning the 2025–26 league title for the fourth time in the club's history.

 Lis Westberg Pedersen made history as the first female head coach in 1980, guiding BK Femina to the eighth edition of the championship in her first season.
 Henriette Jensen of Hjortshøj-Egaa IF became the first woman to win a championship as both a footballer and head coach in 1990.
 With four national championship each, Peer Lisdorf (3x Brøndby IF, 1x HB Køge) and Peer Danefeld (2x B 1909, 1x Odense BK, 1x Brøndby IF) have won the most titles as head coach.

 The weekly magazine Femina, regional organisations, various clubs, and the Dansk Kvinde Fodbold Union (DKFU) held national indoor and outdoor football tournaments for women's teams throughout the 1960s, with the last competitions continuing until early 1972.
 Neither the Danish FA (DBU) nor the National Olympic Committee and Sports Confederation of Denmark (DIF) recognise any women's national championship tournaments held before February 1972.
 Therefore, these indoor and outdoor senior women's records are not listed here.